How much does a revolving credit facility cost? A UK SME guide

 Cost red flags to watch for

-Rate quoted on drawn balance vs. total limit.
-Some lenders quote an attractive rate but charge it on your total credit limit, not just the amount drawn.
-This increases the effective cost considerably if you're not fully drawn.
+• Rate quoted on drawn balance vs total limit.
+Some lenders quote an attractive rate but charge it on your total credit limit rather than the amount drawn.

-Compounding interest.
-Understand whether interest on unpaid balances compounds.
+• Compounding interest.
 Simple daily or monthly interest is more transparent.

-Automatic renewal fees.
-Annual renewal fees can catch businesses off guard if not clearly disclosed upfront.
+• Automatic renewal fees that can catch businesses off guard.

-Rate changes on review.
-Rates on revolving facilities can be revised at the lender's periodic review.
-This is a normal part of revolving credit but worth understanding.
-Your rate today may not be your rate in 12 months.
+• Rate changes on review.
+Rates on revolving facilities can be revised at the lender’s periodic review.

 What does Juice Flex cost?